ray-project/enhancements/reps/2023-06-06-simplify-sync.md

 	Train no longer supports persistence for distributed experiments unless you specify a `storage_path`.
 You can provide a custom Arrow filesystem to support custom storage solutions.

+## Implementation

+You can find the prototype PR here: https://github.com/ray-project/ray/pull/36969

+While this REP is not covering how exactly we implement the new persistence path, I make a few recommendations based on the prototype:

+- We should logically consolidate the logic for syncing into a `StorageContext` class that is propagated everywhere.
+The idea should be the `StorageContext` is created on the driver, and passed to experiments, trials, and workers.
+We can fill out additional information as it is passed further (e.g., trial log dir, current checkpoint number).
+Centralizing our storage logic into one class makes it easier to unit test, and easier to make global changes without needing to update dozens of different files / various args scattered around the codebase, as we have today.

+- We shouldn't try to "detect" whether a path is NFS.
+Rather, we can verify the sync succeeded, e.g., by performing a test write to a `_valid` file on the driver, and raising an error on workers if this file is not seen.
+This is more robust and also handles edge cases around single node and autoscaling use cases.

+- It was easier to route around the legacy code and implement the new storage logic around `StorageContext`, rather than try to refactor the legacy code.
+I recommend we follow this pattern, guarding old vs new sync paths via a feature flag, trying as much as possible to not touch legacy code paths until we are ready to fully remove it.

 ## Open Questions

 - For multi-rank checkpointing, should we consolidate outputs from multiple ranks into a single directory, retain the outputs in separate directories (e.g., `rank_{i}`), or provide options to support both?